491st Attack Squadron: World War II

 341st Bombardment Group B-25 Mitchell (Note: Aircraft is identified as North American B-25C-15 Mitchell, serial 42-32425.)

 The second 491st Bombardment Squadron was activated at Camp Malir, India (now Pakistan) on 15 September 1942.
 The squadron drew its initial cadre from the 11th Bombardment Squadron.
 The 11th had been part of the 7th Bombardment Group, which had commanded a mixture of medium and heavy bombers in India.
 The 7th Group's two medium bomber squadrons were combined with the new 491st and 490th Bombardment Squadrons to form the 341st Bombardment Group, while the heavies remained with the 7th Group.

 The squadron took some time to equip with North American B-25 Mitchells and was still without its own planes when India Air Task Force formed in October 1942, operating as an element of the 22nd Bombardment Squadron.
 The air echelon did not arrive at Chakulia Airfield, until January 1943.
 The squadron began combat operations at Chakulia, with the 341st Group flying its first mission on 10 January 1943.

 The squadron flew missions against Japanese troop facilities throughout Burma and shipping in the Bay of Bengal.
 The 491st operated from Chakulia and from forward staging bases.
-In July and August of 1943 a considerable part of the squadron's ground personnel served with a training unit of Air Transport Command at Gaya Airport, India, while the squadron managed to operate through the monsoon season with only a skeleton ground force.
+In July and August 1943 a considerable part of the squadron's ground personnel served with a training unit of Air Transport Command at Gaya Airport, India, while the squadron managed to operate through the monsoon season with only a skeleton ground force.